Maps of Progress

 Bipartisan Infrastructure Law Fact Sheet

 In the coming months, stay tuned for additional details about how the Administration is building a better America and how the law benefits communities in every corner of the country.
-Please check here for more information about progress in the first year.
+Please check here for more information about progress.

 Bipartisan Infrastructure Law Programs

 The Bipartisan Infrastructure Law funds nearly 400 programs across the federal government.
-The following programs are included in these maps:
+The following programs are included in the ‘State-Level Summary of BIL Funding’ map: